 Specialist community care lawyers in Sussex and Surrey answer the most frequently asked questions about being discharged from hospital.

-If your mother has mental capacity to decide where she lives, the choice is basically hers.
-If she lacks capacity on this issue, it is much more complicated.
+If your mother has mental capacity to decide where she lives, the choice is essentially hers – however, there may be a challenge with social services to get safe care in place at home.
+If she lacks capacity on this issue, it is more complicated.
 In either case there are a range of assessments that should be undertaken by Health and Social Services to consider both her care needs and funding options.
-What remains the most important factor is that your mother’s best interests remain at the centre of any decision-making.
+It is paramount that your mother’s best interests remain at the centre of any decision-making.

-Tell the hospital you want to attend all assessments.
-If your father has mental capacity to give consent to you being his representative, then he can do so.
-Consider whether your father may need to make Lasting Powers of Attorney to prevent this problem occurring in the future if he loses mental capacity.
+Tell the hospital you want to attend all assessments – they do not normally have a problem with this.
+If your father has mental capacity to give consent to you being his representative, then he can do so if necessary.
+Consider whether your father may need to make Lasting Powers of Attorney to prevent any issues in future should he lose mental capacity.
 If your father has already lost mental capacity to consent to you representing him, this will need to be delayed on a Best Interest basis while you consider longer term options – seek advice.

 No – this is an incorrect approach by the NHS.
 However, it can take weeks for the full NHS CHC assessment process to be concluded; and because of this you or your mother may feel that it is better for your mother to get out of hospital and to have the NHS CHC assessments later – at home or in a care home.
 If your mother is going into temporary care at a nursing home she can be assessed there.